Mind body care

 People in the scapegoat role often share similar experiences:

-• Facing harsh criticism for small mistakes
+• tick Facing harsh criticism for small mistakes

 These patterns are painful.
 Children or adults in this role may start to pull away from family, friends, and school.
 They can begin to believe that they are less important.
 You might see yourself through the eyes of your critical family and hold back from trying new things.